Step by Step Guide

 Move the mouse cursor to the bottom of the "Time Series" view, and click the thin gray bar.

 The appearing control element allows you to set the displayed area interactively:

 Drag the left white arrow to the right, then drag the right white arrow to the left, and then move the area by dragging the gray area in between.

 Open a dialog by clicking on "Configure" gearwheel on the far right and set the displayed time range manually, e.g., to 1.7.2014 to 1.8.2014.

 The control element to modify scales is used in many places.
 It therefore pays to practice its use a few times.

 Move the mouse to the left edge of the "Time Series" view, where the same control appears vertically, to adjust the scaling of the Y-axis.

 You can zoom in other views as well.

-In the "Histogram", drag a blue interval around zero with the right (!) mouse button.
+In the "Histogram", drag an interval around zero with the right (!) mouse button.
 Then, experiment a bit with the control elements for scaling that appear along the left and lower border.